davsim1/SpotWars/README.md

 then clicking the world to transfer to.

 There can be up to one human player (player 1) and many computer players.
 There are 2 levels of computer with level 2 being smarter.
-Open the game to input how many worlds you want on the map, how many of each level of computer, and if you want a human player (if not, you can watch the computers play).
+Open the game to input how fast the computers should make moves (with the input being the pause between computer moves in seconds), how many worlds you want on the map, how many of each level of computer, and if you want a human player (if not, you can watch the computers play).

 To run the game:
 In your browser:
 1. Clone the repository or download it as a zip (all you need is SpotWars.jar and SpotWars.html).
 2. Open Internet Explorer and go to java.com.
 (If you don't have Java for IE)
 3. Install Java.
 (If you don't have Java for IE)
 4. Add "file:\\\C:\...SpotWars.html" to your Java security exceptions list (where ... is the full path to the file after C:\).
   a.
 Press the Windows Key.
   b.
 Search for and open "Configure Java".
   c.
 Go to the Security tab.
   d.
 Click "Edit Site List...".
   e.
 Add the fully qualified path to the html file with "file:\\\" in front.
   f.
 Hit Ok.
   g.
 Hit Apply.
 5. Run SpotWars.html in IE
 6. Click on prompts to allow the application to run.

 OR